trinity-team/mass-recovery/README.md

 - nfs_wait (bool) - wait for NFS datastore availablity (play nice with vmware)
 - svm (bool) - set with livemount so that we sVM machines upon mount to original datastore
 - svm_threads (int) - set with livemount to put a concurrency on running sVM
+- power_on (bool) - set to power machines on upon exposure to vSphere
 - recovery_point - set to date in order to recover latest RP up to that point in time

 ## Input File